 The bull-butting event is a lesser-known attraction in Fujairah.
 The event is not as violent as the bullfights in Spain and is quite popular with family tourists in Fujairah.
 The event is held in a small arena and has been in practice for hundreds of years.
 Anyone can attend as no entry fee is levied.
 A peculiarity of the event is that there is no prize money and the bulls are not injured.

 The Emirate of Fujairah is blessed with a milder climate and many geographical features like plateaus, valleys, oases, and sandy beaches.
 It is an enchanting destination that offers relaxation and adventure.
+Choosing an accommodation close to these top attractions in Fujairah will help you save your time and cut down costs to a great extent. ¬†In this regard, the Al Bahar Hotel in Fujairah will be an ideal choice.
 According to your preference, compile an itinerary of the best places to visit in Fujairah, using this article.¬†

 Our main pool is closed from 4th – 7th Jan 2024 & the second floor pool remains open as usual.